Searching for the Best Video Wall Technologies?

 What is an Ultra Narrow Bezel LCD?

-When it comes to a video wall solution, LCDs have been the popular option for years, and an ultra-narrow bezel LCD is one of the best suited for the job.
+When it comes to a video wall technologies, LCDs have been the popular option for years, and an ultra-narrow bezel LCD is one of the best suited for the job.
 LCD stands for “liquid crystal display” and chances are, you use this technology every day with your smartphone.

 LCD panels in a video display are composed of a layer of liquid crystal that is sandwiched between two polarized pieces of glass.
 When electricity is applied, the liquid shifts to create an image.
 Since the crystals in this liquid do not produce their own light, a backlight is created to illuminate the display.
 LEDs are the most common means of backlighting LCDs, and the technologies are often advertised as a package deal, i.e. “LED-LCD.”